 How to Make Garlic Hummus

-(If you donâ€™t have time to do this, you can used canned chickpeas instead.)
+(If you donâ€™t have time to make the chickpeas from scratch, you can use canned chickpeas instead.)

-Homemade hummus is so much better than store bought, there really is no comparison.
+Homemade hummus is so much better than store bought; there really is no comparison.

 What Goes with Hummus?